-Name Default Description singleton on read_clause/1 (used by consult/1) warns on vari- ables only appearing once in a term (clause) which have a name not starting with an underscore.
-See section 2.15.1 for details on variable handling and warnings. atom on read/1 and derivatives will produce an error message on quoted atoms or strings longer than 5 lines. dollar off Accept dollar as a lower case character, thus avoiding the need for quoting atoms with dollar signs.
-System maintenance use only. discontiguous on Warn if the clauses for a predicate are not together in the same source file. string off Backward compatibility.
+Name Default Description singleton on read_clause/1 (used by consult/1) warns on variables only appearing once in a term (clause) which have a name not starting with an underscore.
+See section 2.15.1 for details on variable handling and warnings. atom on read/1 and derivatives will produce an error message on quoted atoms or strings longer than 5 lines. discontiguous on Warn if the clauses for a predicate are not together in the same source file. string off Backward compatibility.
 See the Prolog flag double_quotes (current_prolog_flag/2). charset off Warn on atoms and variables holding non-ASCII charac- ters that are not quoted.
 See also section 2.15.1.

-4.38 Obtaining Runtime Statistics
+4.37 Obtaining Runtime Statistics